We are governed by a board responsible for setting our strategy and overseeing its delivery.

 Ian Prosser CBE

 Ian is the chief inspector of railways and director, railway safety, and an executive member of the board.

 He is responsible for the work of the Railway Safety Directorate, which strives to ensure dutyholders in the railway industry manage health and safety risks effectively and thus comply with their statutory duties.

-Prior to joining ORR, he worked at ICI for 17 years then he spent eight years in the rail industry, working for Amey Rail and Amey Operations as both technical director and Quensh director and then Metronet Rail, where he had the leading role in safety management; he was a director of both infraco companies.
+Prior to joining ORR, Ian worked at ICI for 17 years.
+He subsequently spent eight years in director roles in the rail industry, working for Amey Rail and Amey Operations, and then Metronet Rail, where Ian had the leading role in safety management.

-Ian was honored by IOSH as an Honory Vice President in 2011 for contribution to improving Railway Safety.
+Ian was recognised by IOSH as an Honorary Vice President in 2011 for his contribution to improving Railway Safety.

 Ian is a member of the health and safety regulation committee.

 Daniel is a Fellow of the Chartered Institute of Highway and Transportation and has pursued a diverse career in transport/mobility and innovation.

 He variously ran road traffic operations for TfL, managed the traffic controls systems company Dynniq UK Ltd, and was responsible for launching Zenzic UK Ltd.